 The law of accelerating returns demonstrates how technological advances tend to feed off each other, increasingly promoting new innovation.
 This is bound to continue, and leaving seniors out of it is not only unfair but also irresponsible.
 Innovation should be all-inclusive and aiming to empower our aging population instead of leaving them on the sideline.

-Now that we agree that senior users are a valuable and important demographic for tech companies to address, what are the steps you can take to increase your What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… among elderly users?
+Now that we agree that senior users are a valuable and important demographic for tech companies to address, what are the steps you can take to increase your product adoption among elderly users?

 In this post, we will first go over some of the reasons why senior users don’t engage with technology and how to drive change.
-We will then focus on What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…., how it connects to our topic, and how it can help you increase your product’s adoption among senior users.
+We will then focus on user onboarding, how it connects to our topic, and how it can help you increase your product’s adoption among senior users.

 Why are senior users not engaging with technology and what to do about it?

-When talking about elderly users and technology, we often associate poor user adoption with physical challenges: The buttons are too small, users cannot see where to click, they might not be familiar with What is UX?
-UX is the abbreviation of User Experience and refers to an individual’s thoughts and feelings when using a specific product or a service.
-It aims to heal… and What is UI?
-A User Interface (UI) is the medium through which a user connects with the hardware or the software.
-When a user interacts with a hardware or a… principles that are a given for your generations, etc.
+When talking about elderly users and technology, we often associate poor user adoption with physical challenges: The buttons are too small, users cannot see where to click, they might not be familiar with UX and UI principles that are a given for your generations, etc.